You are here:

 NIAMS Coalition Members

 This page lists the NIAMS Coalition members.
-The Coalition is led by two volunteer co-chairs and governed by a steering committee, which is currently composed of 12 NIAMS Coalition members.
+The Coalition is led by two volunteer co-chairs and governed by a steering committee, which is composed of 12 NIAMS Coalition members.
 The co-chairs and steering committee determine Coalition membership eligibility.

 American Academy of Dermatology (AAD)